Modular session types for objects: Introduction

-\comment{La derni\`{e}re chose qu'on trouve en faisant un ouvrage, est de savoir celle qu'il faut mettre la premi\`{e}re.
-Blaise Pascal} \comment{SG: updated 11.5.2011} Session types \cite{HondaK:intblt,HondaK:lanptd} allow communication protocols to be specified type-theore\-ti\-cally, so that protocol implementations can be verified by static type checking.
+Session types \cite{HondaK:lanptd,HondaK:intblt} allow communication protocols to be specified type-theore\-ti\-cally, so that protocol implementations can be verified by static type checking.
 The underlying assumption is that we have a concurrent or distributed system with bi-directional point-to-point communication channels.
+These are implemented in Java by TCP/IP socket connections.
 A session type describes the protocol that should be followed on a particular channel; that is to say, it defines the permitted sequences, types and directions of messages.
 For example, the session type $S = \send{\Int}\chanseq\rcv{\Bool}\chanseq\End$ specifies that an integer must be sent and then a boolean must be received, and there is no further communication.
 More generally, branching and repetition can also be specified.
 A session type can be regarded as a finite-state automaton whose transitions are annotated with types and directions, and whose language defines the protocol.